-Mr. Risher, you’re a Director of Product Management at Google working in the realm of internet security.
+Mr Risher, you’re a Director of Product Management at Google working in the realm of Internet security.
 Have you ever fallen victim to an online scam?

 Mark Risher: I can’t think of a concrete example right now, but I can only assume so.
 I make mistakes when surfing the web just like everyone else.
 For example, I recently entered my Google password on the wrong website.
-Fortunately, I’d installed the Chrome Password Alert plugin, which pointed out my mistake.
+Fortunately, I’d installed the Chrome Password Alert plug-in, which pointed out my mistake.
 I then changed my password immediately, of course.

 Stephan Micklitz, Director of Engineering at Google's Privacy and Security team: It’s only human.
-Once we've memorized a password, it can easily happen that we type it in without paying close enough attention to where we’re entering it.
+Once we've memorised a password, it can easily happen that we type it in without paying close enough attention to where we’re entering it.

 Risher: We’d love to do away with passwords altogether, but unfortunately it’s not that easy.

-"Many security measures happen behind the scenes."
+'Many security measures happen behind the scenes.'

 What’s so bad about passwords?

-Risher: They have a lot of drawbacks: They’re easy to steal but hard to remember, and managing our passwords can be tedious.
+Risher: They have a lot of drawbacks: they’re easy to steal but hard to remember, and managing our passwords can be tedious.
 Many users believe that a password should be as long and complicated as possible – even though this actually increases the security risk.
 Complicated passwords tempt users into using them for more than one account, leaving them even more vulnerable.

 Micklitz: The less often you enter a password, the better.
 That’s why you shouldn’t repeatedly sign in and out of your accounts.
 Over time, this can result in users not paying attention to which web page they’re currently on, making things much easier for password thieves.
 Therefore, we advise our users to stay logged in.

 My bank’s website logs me out automatically if I’ve been inactive for a few minutes.